Magic Smoke Electronics

 Panel Design

 This PCB supports a total of 13 jacks, 7 potentiometers, and 1 switch.
-I eliminated the NOISE control and output and normalled the noise output to the FM2 input jack to fit a 2U panel as shown on the left.
+I eliminated the NOISE control and output and normalled the noise output to the FM2 input jack to fit a 2U panel as shown on the left

 1U VCO/LFO FrontPanelExpress design file

-2U VCO FrontPanelExpress design file
+2U VCO/LFO FrontPanelExpress design file